hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - combine advanced sandboxing with threat intelligence into one unified solution to protect organizations from <span style="color: #bb6600;">malware</span>
     - unified malware analysis and threat intelligence platform
     - <span style="color: #bb6600;">automated static and dynamic analysis</span>, producing human readable behavior indicators for each file submitted
+    - feature leveraged by advanced antimalware capabilities to be an effective endpoint protection platform: <span style="color: #bb6600;">sandboxing</span>
   - ETHOS engine
     - the Cisco file grouping engine
     - group families of files together to observe variants of a malware